-First implemented by the National Conference of Bar Examiners (NCBE®) back in 1972, Evidence is an essential subject on the MBE.
-The exam contains 25 questions relating to Evidence with on emphasis on relevance, hearsay, witness impeachment, and character evidence.
-You can expect about eight or nine questions about relevancy, with another six or seven about hearsay and presentation.
+Evidence is 1 of 5 topics tested on the MBE.
+The exam contains 25 questions relating to Evidence and emphasizing relevance, hearsay, witness impeachment, and character evidence.
+You can expect about 8 or 9 questions about relevancy, with another 6 or 7 about hearsay and presentation.

 Evidence Subtopics | % Tested | No. of Questions |